ironbar/orangutan/reports/04_Modeling.md

 This means that to have a equivalent number of steps I have to use a ratio of 9.
 So I should be having good LB scores around 600k steps.

+#### Ultratrains

+**118_ultratrain**: baseline training with the new configuration
+**119_ultratrain_backwards**: same but allowing to move backwards

 ### Results

+The first two trainings get a score of 34.67 and 36.00, being the best for the model that does not move backwards.
+This is achieved after 1M epochs which is equivalent to previous 500k and about 100k of the megatrain trainings.

+I'm going to assume that the training configuration is good enough and I will focus on architecture on the following days.

 ## Iteration 14.
 Architecture improvements